vdsingh/swift-sharing/README.md

 ## Learn more

-This library was motivated and designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).
+This library was motivated and designed over the course of many episodes on [Point-Free](https://www.pointfree.co), a video series exploring advanced programming topics in the Swift language, hosted by [Brandon Williams](https://twitter.com/mbrandonw) and [Stephen Celis](https://twitter.com/stephencelis).